 Your tax situation will be significantly different if you elect to have your SMLLC taxed as a traditional corporation instead of as a disregarded entity.
 For example, unlike a disregarded entity:

 Here's a quick look at each of these points.

-A corporation is considered a separate entity from its owners (shareholders) and employees, and is not disregarded by the IRS.
+A corporation is considered a separate entity from its owners (shareholders) and employees, and isn't disregarded by the IRS.
 As a separate entity, a corporation must pay separate taxes each year on its net income.
-Those taxes are different from taxes you’d pay on your own personal income: Corporations have their own income tax rate and their own income tax forms.
+Those taxes are different from taxes you'd pay on your own personal income: Corporations have their own income tax rate and their own income tax forms.
 The Tax Cuts and Jobs Act dramatically reduced the C corporation tax rate to a single flat tax of 21%.
 This replaced tax rates ranging from 15% to 35% that corporations paid before 2018.

 C Corporation Income Tax Rate—2018 and Later

 The 21% rate is lower than individual rates at certain income levels.
 However, this doesn't necessarily mean an SMLLC owner will save any on taxes with C corporation taxation.
 The reason for this lack of savings is because of double taxation.
 With C corporation taxation, any direct payment of an LLC's profits to the owner will be considered a dividend by the IRS.
 A dividend is not a deductible business expense by an SMLLC taxed as a corporation.
 As a result, it is taxed twice—a phenomenon called "double taxation."
 First, the LLC will pay corporate income tax on the profit at the 21% corporate rate on its own corporate return, and then the SMLLC owner will pay personal income tax on what he or she receives from the LLC at capital gains rates which can be as high as 20% (higher-income taxpayers must also pay an additional 3.8% Medicare tax).